About Us Our Team Our Horses Our Facility

 Beau

 Beau was born in 2006.
 He is a very solid Haflinger gelding, donated by Melissa Bartok in June of 2011.
-He has been in training for the last year, is progressing very well and nearly ready to “graduate” into the therapy program.
+He has been in training and is progressing very well.
+He is now ready to be used in the therapy/lesson program.
+With his playful, easygoing personality, he fits into our lesson herd well.

 Dollar Amount: